The Interview: Andy Murray

 Andy Murray Interview: Back in the Game

-Angela Sara West talks to Surrey-based Scot Sir Andy Murray about his charity commitments, local family life & a return to Wimbledon’s courts ahead of the season.
+Angela Sara West talks to Surrey-based Scot Sir Andy Murray about his charity commitments, local family life & the return to Wimbledon’s courts

 In a glorious, victorious career, Andy Murray has had our heads turning and hearts racing as he’s taken on the world’s biggest tennis championships.
 And he’s enjoyed accolades and awards aplenty in return… lifting trophy after trophy, he’s also been knighted for his services to tennis and charity.